 4 - 6 p.m. | 8th Annual Mungano Alumni Tailgate

 Liston Stadium Parking Lot

-Mingle with Mungano members of the past and present.
-Mungano alums will provide insight and history about the organization as well as network with the current Mungano members.
-Join us for free BBQ, prize drawings and games.
+Come mingle with Mungano members of the past and present.
+During this event Mungano alums will provide insight and history about the organization as well network with the current Mungano members.
+Please join us for free BBQ, prize drawings and games!

-Black Out the Stadium!
-The Baker football team continues its quest for an 11th Heart of America Conference Championship as they face the Vikings from Missouri Valley College on Family Weekend.
-Join in the Wildcat pride and purchase your Black Out the Stadium game day T-shirt!
-T-shirts and tickets are available with Family Day registration.
-Be sure to order early to reserve your T-shirt size.
-Tickets may also be purchased at the gate.
-Admission price is $6 for adults, $3 for senior citizens and children ages 6 - 18, and free for children 5 and under.
+The Baker University football team will look for its 13th straight win over Avila University.
+Baker holds a perfect 12-0 record against Avila.
+Tickets may be purchased at the front gate entrances at Liston Stadium.
+Admission price is $8 for adults, $4 for senior citizens and children ages 6 - 18, and free for children 5 and under.
 Baker students, faculty and staff will enter free with valid ID.
 Help cheer the Wildcats on to victory!